COBISS Platform – Co-operative Online Bibliographic System and Services

 COBISS+ provides libraries and library users with online access to the following databases:

-• other information resources – foreign and domestic specialised databases.
+• other information resources – foreign and domestic specialised databases,

-You can use one of the following search modes in the COBIB union bibliographic/catalogue database, local databases of libraries and other databases:
+You can use one of the following search modes in the union bibliographic/catalogue database, local databases of libraries and other databases:

 • Basic search – enter words or a phrase, click SEARCH and you will receive search results.